jbenjoseph/jbenjoseph/README.md

+Artificial intelligence researcher and a strategic venture capitalist.
+See my LinkedIn for more info.

-Artificial intelligence researcher and developer.
-I primarily work on drug discovery and pandemic response projects that use artificial intelligence.
+On GitHub, I primarily work on drug discovery and pandemic response projects that use artificial intelligence.

 <!---